Quick Search

 Height 60mm, Width 24mm

-Marine, Endemic, Sculpture of strong vertical axial folds
+Marine, Native - Endemic, Sculpture of strong vertical axial folds

 North Island.
 Bay of Plenty to Mahia, and northern South Island